Pleroma (software): History

-In 2016, the Pleroma project was created by a German developer under the pseudonym "lain".
+In 2016, the Pleroma project was created by a German developer under the pseudonym "lain" (a reference to the anime series Serial Experiments Lain).
 It was originally designed as an alternative user interface for GNU social with many similarities to Qvitter, a popular frontend at the time which resembled an early Twitter user interface.
 The frontend was written with the Vue.js JavaScript framework.

 As development of the frontend continued, it was perceived that there were many disadvantages to GNU social's design of using plugins to implement features, as well as issues with its codebase and usage of PHP, which led to the development of a backend to replace GNU social.
 The first commit to the repository hosting the Pleroma backend was made on March 17, 2017.

 Releases

 On February 22, 2019, the first stable release of the Pleroma backend, 0.9.9, was released.
 The backend includes the Pleroma frontend as the main user interface, federation of user content using OStatus and ActivityPub and support for the GNU social and Mastodon client APIs.
 The backend was built using the Elixir programming language and the Phoenix web framework, and uses PostgreSQL for its database.

 On June 28, 2019, Pleroma 1.0 was released.
 This release adds the ability to create polls, report content and schedule posts to be posted at a later date.
 A new website containing documentation for users and administrators was also launched.

 On March 8, 2020, Pleroma 2.0 was released.
 This release drops support for the OStatus protocol due to a lack of usage and active maintenance, introduces a new user interface for administration and adds post reactions using Unicode emoji.

 On August 28, 2020, Pleroma 2.1 was released.
 This release includes a federated instant messaging system based on ActivityPub, an alternative to the direct messages system used by other software such as Mastodon.

 On October 29, 2023, Pleroma 2.6 was released.
 This release implements quoting posts as well as the ability to use custom emoji for post reactions.

 Pleroma was originally developed with its frontend and backend releasing new versions in sync, but starting with Pleroma 2.6.1 the policy was discontinued.

 On August 1, 2024, Pleroma 2.7 was released, adding support for uploading files via IPFS, bookmark categorization, improved theming and various quality-of-life improvements.